drivet/website-11ty/src/posts/feed/2024/barcelona.md

 Later that day we visited [Park Guell][8], yet another Gaudi creation (this guy is *everywhere* in Barcelona).
-Not quite the jaw dropping spectacle of the Sagrada Familiar, Park Guell still looks like something out of Dr. Seuss.
+Not quite the jaw dropping spectacle of the Sagrada Familia, Park Guell still looks like something out of Dr. Seuss.

 ## A Brief Culinary Detour